 The PCC annually reviews the chairman and chief executive officer performance and makes recommendations regarding his compensation for consideration by the full Board.
 The chairman and chief executive officer is not present during discussions regarding his compensation and he does not play any role in determining his own compensation.
 As it deems appropriate, the PCC utilizes the Willis Towers Watson compensation data and directs the senior vice president - human resources and public affairs to prepare computations for its consideration.
-Mr. Rajendra's compensation was not reviewed in 2020 because it was frozen when he assumed the transitional role of executive chairman.
 With respect to other executives, the chairman and chief executive officer annually reviews performance and makes compensation recommendations to the PCC.
 The chairman and chief executive officer reviews compensation data provided by Willis Towers Watson, consults with the senior vice president - human resources and public affairs and considers the individual factors listed above before making his recommendations.
 The PCC can exercise its discretion to modify any recommended compensation to such executives.